-31.10 Annotated JDK
+32.10 Annotated JDK and other annotated libraries

 You will need to supply annotations for relevant parts of the JDK; otherwise, your type-checker may produce spurious warnings for code that uses the JDK.
-You need to write your annotations twice: once for JDK 8 and once for JDK 11.
-For JDK 11, write your annotations in https://github.com/typetools/jdk.
+You have two options:

+• Write JDK annotations in a fork of https://github.com/typetools/jdk.